type : Valid

 Correct by construction

-type is a simple wrapper.
+The Valid type is a simple wrapper.
 The only way to wrap something in Valid

-is to supply a value and a Validator
+is to supply a value and a Validator for values of that type to the validate

-ensures only valid values are wrapped and also ensures
+function.
+A Validator ensures only valid values are wrapped and also ensures

 that invalid values are handled.
 This runtime validation provides the

-encountered in the wild contains a value
+compile-time guarantee that any Valid encountered in the wild contains a value

-that is valid according to supplied Validator
+that is valid according to supplied Validator.

-For example, assuming a validator called Natural
+For example, assuming a validator called Natural that ensures integer values

-are greater than zero, the types, Valid Natural Int
+are greater than zero, the types, Valid Natural Int (Purescript) and

 an integer greater than zero.
-The Natural
+The Natural type parameter is proof that the

 validation has occurred.